bhyvex/cloudly/README.md

 Cloudly also comes with more than 100+ ready to use services and various products plugins allowing you to monitor what you run off of your servers.

-It is fully automated and does the servers monitoring for you with close to none things to setup.
+It's fully automated and does the servers monitoring for you with close to none things to setup.

 Installation Instructions